cailleanC1C/C1C-Recruitment/docs/ops/Runbook.md

   - `AF` — effective open spots (`max(E - AH, 0)`)
   - `AI` — reservation summary (`"<AH> -> usernames"`)
 - A success message posts in the thread with the refreshed `AH` and `AF` values.

+### Welcome ticket closure sync
+- Closing a welcome ticket now triggers the same reservation + availability helpers used by `!reserve`:
+  - If the recruit joins their reserved clan, the watcher marks the ledger row `closed_same_clan` and leaves manual open spots untouched.
+  - If the recruit moves to a different clan, the watcher marks the reservation `closed_other_clan`, restores the reserved clan’s manual open spots by `+1`, and consumes one seat (`-1`) from the final clan.
+  - If no reservation existed, the final clan loses one manual open spot (`-1`).
+  - Choosing the pseudo tag `NONE` cancels any reservation and restores the reserved clan’s open spot (`+1`).
+- After every adjustment the watcher calls `recompute_clan_availability` so `AF`/`AH`/`AI` stay in sync with the ledger.

 ## Reservation lifecycle (daily jobs)
 - **12:00 UTC — Reminder**